General-relativistic radiation transport scheme in $\texttt{Gmunu}$ I: Implementation of two-moment based

 The collapse, bounce and early post-bounce evolution of the 15 $\rm{M_{\odot}}$ progenitor star s15s7b2 of \cite{1995ApJS..101..181W} has become a standard test for core-collapse supernovae simulation code (e.g. \cite{2005ApJ...620..840L, 2010ApJS..189..104M, 2015ApJS..219...24O, 2016ApJS..222...20K}).
 In these work, the equation of state of \cite{1991NuPhA.535..331L} with an incompressibility parameter of $K=180 {\rm \ MeV}$ is used.
 Note that this equation of state, which has a maximum cold neutron star gravitational mass of $1.84 {\rm \ M_{\odot}}$, has been ruled out already.
 For the purposes of this comparison, we use the same equation of state.

 In this section, we present the core-collapse supernovae simulation with the same progenitor, and compare our result with the one of \texttt{AGILE-BOLTZTRAN}, \texttt{VERTEX} and \texttt{GR1D} \citep{2010CQGra..27k4103O, 2015ApJS..219...24O}.
-The data of \texttt{AGILE-BOLTZTRAN} and \texttt{VERTEX} are obtained from the online material provided in the electronic version of \cite{2005ApJ...620..840L} while the data of \texttt{GR1D} is reproduced by using the code with the settings for the section~5.1 in \cite{2015ApJS..219...24O}\footnote{\texttt{GR1D} is an open-source neutrino radiation transport code for core-collapse supernovae \citep{2010CQGra..27k4103O, 2015ApJS..219...24O}, available at \url{http://www.GR1Dcode.org}.
-Note that, since the conformally flat metric equations are equivalent to the Einstein equations in spherical symmetry, our results here are fully general relativistic as in \texttt{GR1D} and \texttt{AGILE-BOLTZTRAN}.
-The parameter files, equation of state and the \texttt{NuLib} tables used in \cite{2015ApJS..219...24O} are available at \url{https://stellarcollapse.org/}.}.
+The data of \texttt{AGILE-BOLTZTRAN} and \texttt{VERTEX} are obtained from the online material provided in the electronic version of \cite{2005ApJ...620..840L} while the data of \texttt{GR1D} is reproduced by using the code with the settings for the section~5.1 in \cite{2015ApJS..219...24O}\footnote{\texttt{GR1D} is an open-source neutrino radiation transport code for core-collapse supernovae \citep{2010CQGra..27k4103O, 2015ApJS..219...24O}. { The \texttt{GR1D} code, and also the parameter files, equation of state and the \texttt{NuLib} tables used in \cite{2015ApJS..219...24O}, are available at \url{http://www.GR1Dcode.org}. } Note that, since the conformally flat metric equations are equivalent to the Einstein equations in spherical symmetry, our results here are fully general relativistic as in \texttt{GR1D} and \texttt{AGILE-BOLTZTRAN}. }.
 In this subsection, we use the identical \texttt{NuLib} table.